St333fan/DWPose-YOLOv8/README.md

 DWPose/ControlNet-v1-1-nightly/annotator/dwpose/wholebody.py

-process_FL_extern.py    --------------- put this into the Ergomaps main folder
+process_FL_extern.py    --------------- Put this into the Ergomaps main folder, only needed for 3D lifting

 ## 🟢 Run 2D extraction 🟢
 🔴 still in development, will get changed for easier usage 🔴